The IP45 Metal Enclosure: A Buyer’s Guide to Total Cost of Ownership, Reliability, and Avoiding Project Failures

 Decoding the Code: The Meaning of ‘4’ and ‘5’

-The IP rating breaks down into two distinct characteristics.
-The first digit always refers to protection against solid objects, while the second refers to protection against liquids.
+The two digits in the IP code describe two different types of protection.
+The first digit refers to protection against solid objects.
+The second digit refers to protection against water.

 The Core Purpose: The Niche of an IP45 Enclosure